Color blindness: History

 Gordon Lynn Walls claims that the first well-circulated case study of color blindness was published in a 1777 letter from Joseph Huddart to Joseph Priestley, which described "Harris the Shoemaker" and several of his brothers with what would later be described as protanopia.
 There appear to be no earlier surviving historical mentions of color blindness, despite its prevalence.

-The phenomenon only came to be scientifically studied in 1794, when English chemist John Dalton gave the first account of color blindness in a paper to the Manchester Literary and Philosophical Society, which was published in 1798 as Extraordinary Facts relating to the Vision of Colours: With Observations.
+The phenomenon only came to be scientifically studied in 1794, when English chemist John Dalton gave the first account of color blindness in a paper to the Manchester Literary and Philosophical Society, which was published in 1798 as "Extraordinary Facts Relating to the Vision of Colours: With Observations".
 Genetic analysis of Dalton's preserved eyeball confirmed him as having deuteranopia in 1995, some 150 years after his death.

 Influenced by Dalton, German writer J. W. von Goethe studied color vision abnormalities in 1798 by asking two young subjects to match pairs of colors.

 In 1837, August Seebeck first discriminated between protans and deutans (then as class I + II).
 He was also the first to develop an objective test method, where subjects sorted colored sheets of paper, and was the first to describe a female colorblind subject.

 In 1875, the Lagerlunda train crash in Sweden brought color blindness to the forefront.
 Following the crash, Professor Alarik Frithiof Holmgren, a physiologist, investigated and concluded that the color blindness of the engineer (who had died) had caused the crash.
-Professor Holmgren then created the first test for color vision using multicolored skeins of wool to detect color blindness and thereby exclude the color blind from jobs in the transportation industry requiring color vision to interpret safety signals.
+Professor Holmgren then created the first test for color vision using multicolored skeins of wool to detect color blindness and thereby exclude color blind people from jobs in the transportation industry requiring color vision to interpret safety signals.
 However, there is a claim that there is no firm evidence that color deficiency did cause the collision, or that it might have not been the sole cause.

 In 1920, Frederick William Edridge-Green devised an alternative theory of color vision and color blindness based on Newton's classification of 7 fundamental colors (ROYGBIV).
 Edridge-Green classified color vision based on how many distinct colors a subject could see in the spectrum.
 Normal subjects were termed hexachromic as they could not discern Indigo.
 Subjects with superior color vision, who could discern indigo, were heptachromic.
-The color blind were therefore dichromic (equivalent to dichromacy) or tri-, tetra- or pentachromic (anomalous trichromacy).
+Color blind people were therefore dichromic (equivalent to dichromacy) or tri-, tetra- or pentachromic (anomalous trichromacy).

 Society and culture

 In the United States, under federal anti-discrimination laws such as the Americans with Disabilities Act, color vision deficiencies have not been found to constitute a disability that triggers protection from workplace discrimination.

-A Brazilian court ruled that the color blind are protected by the Inter-American Convention on the Elimination of All Forms of Discrimination against Person with Disabilities.
+A Brazilian court ruled that color blind people are protected by the Inter-American Convention on the Elimination of All Forms of Discrimination against Person with Disabilities.
 At trial, it was decided that the carriers of color blindness have a right of access to wider knowledge, or the full enjoyment of their human condition.